FEATURED EVENTS 2022

 St. Michael’s Episcopal Church

-“Alexander Hamilton and the 24 Cannons at the Battle of Trent Town” by David Bosted
+“Alexander Hamilton and the 24 Cannon at the Battle of Trent-Town”

-The critical ingredient in the Battle of December 26 1776 battle is the 18 American cannon and how General Washington and his artillery commander deployed their cannon, which unlike muskets could fire in rain, sleet or snow.
-Discussion features an 8′ by 10′ map providing a birds-eye view of the action.
-For details, click link in event title.
+The critical ingredient in the December 26, 1776 battle is the 18 American cannon and how General Washington and his artillery commander deployed them, which unlike muskets could fire in rain, sleet or snow.
+The discussion features a 9′ by 12′ tabletop map to provide a birds-eye view of individual fighting units.
+Join David Bosted for this lecture co-sponsored with the Trenton City Museum Society at Ellarslie.

 NJ State House Tours